The Hidden Blood Sugar Rollercoaster

 What Is Insulin Resistance?

-Over time, cells can become less responsive to insulin’s signal.
-This is called insulin resistance.
+Over time, cells stop responding properly to insulin’s signal.

 • Prediabetes and type 2 diabetes